Property Valuations for Estate Settlement by Greater Orlando Appraisal Assoc., Inc.

 Contact us today to discuss your personal estate appraisal needs and how we can put our experience to work for you.

 Settling an estate most often depends on an appraisal to acquire fair market value for the property therein.
 It's understandable that thinking about an appraisal is the farthest thought from your mind.
 So, there's a chance the date an appraisal report is needed will be different from the date of death.
 Our professional staff is knowledgeable about the practices and requirements needed to supply a retroactive appraisal with an effective date and fair market value estimate matching the date you suffered the loss of your loved one.
 The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) binds our appraisers to confidentiality, assuring the strongest degree of discretion for you.

-Often, people do not fully appreciate the importance in having an exhaustive real estate appraisal produced in support of the numbers shown in general documents filed with revenue authorities.
+Often, people do not fully acknowledge the need to have a comprehensive appraisal produced in support of the numbers displayed in general documents filed with the IRS and FL state agencies.

 One of the most significant requirements in an appraisal is an appraiser-supported opinion of value in a comprehensive explanation as to how the appraiser came to his conclusion.
 Such a report will clearly demonstrate to the authorities that the numbers used are well-founded and correct.